 LCP — Largest Contentful Paint

 Target: Under 2.5 seconds.
-LCP measures how quickly the largest visible element on your page loads — typically a hero image, video, or large block of text.
+LCP measures how fast the largest visible element on your page loads — typically a hero image, video, or large block of text.
 For Singapore websites, common LCP issues include unoptimised hero images, slow server response times, and render-blocking CSS or JavaScript.

 INP — Interaction to Next Paint